KSKL

 KSKL (94.5 FM) is a radio station licensed to serve the community of Scott City, Kansas, United States.
-The station is owned by Mark Yearout, through licensee Southwind Broadcasting, LLC, and airs an adult contemporary format.
+The station is owned by Murfin Media, LLC, through licensee Western Kansas Broadcast Center, LLC, and airs an adult contemporary format.

 The station was assigned the call sign KFLA-FM by the Federal Communications Commission on June 7, 1965.
 The station changed its call sign to KULL on December 1, 1976, to KEZU on August 1, 1983, and to KSKL on March 30, 1990.